-The unaudited interim condensed consolidated financial statements as of and for the three months ended March 31, 2023 include BioNTech SE and its subsidiaries.
+The unaudited interim condensed consolidated financial statements as of and for the three and nine months ended September 30, 2023 include BioNTech SE and its subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.

-Significant Accounting Judgments, Estimates and Assumptions
+Significant Accounting Judgments, Estimates and Assumptions and Accounting Policies

 The preparation of the unaudited interim condensed consolidated financial statements requires our management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the accompanying disclosures.
 This includes but is not limited to the judgment described as "Pfizer Agreement Characteristics" in the notes to our audited consolidated financial statements as of and for the year ended December 31, 2022.
-In order to determine our share of the collaboration partner's gross profits, we used certain information from the collaboration partner, including revenues from the sale of products, some of which is based on preliminary data shared between the partners.
+In order to determine our share of the collaboration partner's gross profits, we used certain information from the collaboration partner, including revenues from the sale of products and certain other sharable expense items some of which is based on preliminary data shared between the partners.
 Our management continually evaluates judgments and estimates, including those related to the contingencies, fair value measurement of derivatives, revenues and expenses.
 Management bases its judgments and estimates on parameters available when the unaudited interim condensed consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond our control.
 Such changes are reflected in the assumptions when they occur.